Diane Duane

 Diane Duane (born May 18, 1952) is an American science fiction and fantasy author, long based in Ireland.
 Her works include the Young Wizards young adult fantasy series and the Rihannsu Star Trek novels.

 Biography

 Born in New York City, she grew up in Roosevelt, Long Island.
 After school, she studied nursing and practiced as a psychiatric nurse for two years until 1976, when she moved to California and worked as an assistant to David Gerrold.
-Her first novel was published by Dell Books in 1979; Gerrold wrote an "overture" to that novel, on the grounds that he'd rather be making overtures than introductions to Duane's work.
+Her first novel was published by Dell Books in 1979; Gerrold wrote an "overture" to that novel, stating he'd rather be making overtures than introductions to Duane.
 She subsequently worked as a freelance writer.
-In 1981 she moved to Pennsylvania.
+In 1981, she moved to Pennsylvania.

-She married Northern Irish author Peter Morwood in 1987; they moved to the United Kingdom and then to Ireland, where they reside in County Wicklow.
+She married Northern Irish author Peter Morwood in 1987; they later moved to the United Kingdom and then to Ireland, where they resided in Grangecon, County Wicklow.